sanger/quanthub/README.md

     npm run start

-To run the app and have hot-reloads for development:
-*This internally run serve and serve:css commands*
+To run the app and have hot-reloads for development, this internally run serve and serve:css commands

 ### Compiles and minifies for production